Archive for the ‘Atypical’ Category:

 Some instructions for the Twelve Days of Sudoku

 I’ve continued to get questions on if I’m ok (yes, to the extent I can ever in this world say yes).
 I’m now getting the same question in a new kind of way.
 It is clear I’m struggling more with a chronic problem of mental illness in our society, not just my own acute cases of mania, and some part of this series was being more public about an evolving mission for my life (outside of puzzles a bit) that has to be more visible than in the past.
 I want to reassure folks that after the end of this Tango series and anything else I add by Jan 19, I’ll be moving my “atypical” posts, now tagged, to a different place and letting you get back to just puzzling here.
 But there will be another place to see what I’m overanalyzing or if I’m ok even if I’m not doing as many puzzles for awhile.
-(I will probably not be as visible on gmpuzzles for awhile, except for my favorite XVIII-rated Lego section of the discord.)
+(I will probably not be as visible on gmpuzzles for awhile, except for my favorite XVIII-rated Legos section of the discord.)

 As a separate step to further encourage puzzling and not worrying, since I think people will enjoy the content and it is not impossibly difficult, today I wanted to clarify several things about the puzzlehunt style puzzles posted in the past few weeks, because many people lead fairly busy lives and can’t go about guessing rules/answer key mechanisms and so forth.